About Us | Chapters | Advertising

 IV.
 ADDITIONAL LEGAL AND ETHICAL ISSUES FOR THERAPISTS DURING COVID-19

 If you believe you have been a victim of a scam, report the incident to your local police station, and report to the FTC by calling 1-877-382-4357 or by clicking here.

 Government officials and health care entities continue to announce emergency policies regarding the use of Telehealth during the COVID-19 crisis.
 Below are the most prominent considerations for therapists who want to utilize Telehealth platforms to safely continue client care.
 If you work in a hospital or clinic setting, be sure to follow your organization’s protocols for safety and readiness, including their protocols for Telehealth.

 Q: Does CAMFT have any video recordings on Telehealth?

-A: Yes, CAMFT has two recordings that members can access immediately!
+A: Yes, CAMFT has three recordings that members can access immediately!
 Members can view the educational content for FREE, and have the option to purchase the test for CEs: